Here we examine the background and key points relating to the Unified Patent Court and Unitary Patents

 Unified Patent Court (UPC) – key features

 The UPC has exclusive jurisdiction in litigation involving UPs.
-Judgments will be enforceable in all EU countries signed up to the UPC Agreement.
+Judgments are enforceable in all EU countries signed-up to the UPC Agreement.

-The UPC also has jurisdiction over “classical” European patents that have already been granted and which are validated in at least one EU country that has signed up to the UPC Agreement.
+The UPC also has jurisdiction over “classical” European patents that have are granted and which are validated in at least one EU country that has signed-up to the UPC Agreement.

-There is a transitional period of at least seven (7) years in which a patentee may “opt out” a granted European patent from the court’s jurisdiction.
-Opting out will mean that an European patent will not be vulnerable to central revocation by the UPC but will deprive a patentee of the possibility of central enforcement of the patent in all EU countries signed up to the UPC Agreement.
+However, there is a transitional period of at least seven (7) years from the opening of the court in 2023 during which a patentee may “opt out” a granted European patent from the court’s jurisdiction.
+Opting-out will mean that a European patent will not be vulnerable to central revocation by the UPC but will deprive a patentee of the possibility of central enforcement of the patent in all EU countries signed up to the UPC Agreement.
 Opting out is possible for “classical” European patents validated nationally in at least one EU country that has signed up to the UPC Agreement.
-It is not possible to opt out a unitary patent, as the UPC has exclusive jurisdiction for UPs.
+It is not possible to opt-out a unitary patent, as the UPC has exclusive jurisdiction for UPs.

 Opting out from UPC jurisdiction